 Mycobacteriology Lab (TB)

 AFB4, AFB5, NTM1, NTM2, NTM3, NTM4, NTM5

-4 media are inoculated for growth detection (1 broth, 1 Lowenstein-Jensen slant and a 7H11 biplate).
-Negative cultures are reported after 6 weeks of incubation; LJ slants are incubated for 8 weeks.
-In the event of growth detection beyond 6 weeks, an amended report will be issued.
+AFB Culture: 4 media are inoculated for growth detection (1 broth, 1 Lowenstein-Jensen slant and a 7H11 biplate).
+Negative cultures are reported and finalized after 9 weeks of incubation; positive cultures are finalized after 6 weeks of incubation and upon completing on AST.
+LJ slants are incubated for 8 weeks.
+In the event of additionalgrowth detection beyond 6 weeks, supplemental report will be issued.

 Results: Culture negative for AFB or Identification performed on AFB culture positive specimens.

 Antimicrobial susceptibility testing (AST) is performed on nontuberculous mycobacterium (NTM) isolates by request only.

 Per Official ATS/IDSA Statement: Diagnosis, Treatment, and Prevention of Nontuberculous Mycobacterial Diseases (2007), M. gordonae is frequently encountered in the environment and in clinical laboratories but is almost always considered nonpathogenic; therefore, AST for M. gordonae is performed by specific request only.